|Flat panel display manufacturing.|

 In the assembly machine, the two glass plates are aligned, combined and fixed together, using UV hardened polymer spots.
+Nowadays this process is performed under vacuum conditions in the so called ODF-Process.
 Then the raw panels are pressed together and heated in order to cure the seals and create a stable panel structure.
 Then the large panels are scribed and broken to the final display dimensions.
 The edges are ground.
 Now the singularised displays are filled with liquid crystal liquid and the opening in the seal is closed.
 The polarizers are applied to both sides.
 The display is ready.
 Following steps are mounting of electronic and packing.

 Here you can see an integrated LCD-manufacturing line from Joyo.
 1- Loader, 2 - Wet cleaner, 3 - PI coater, 4 - Inspection, 5 - Rubbing, 6 - US cleaner, 7 - After rubbing cleaner, 8 - Spacer Spray, 9 - Spacer Checker, 10 - Ag Dispenser, 11 - Seal Dispenser, 12 - Pre-cure oven, 13 - Assembly machine, 14 - Hot press oven, 15 - Alignment checker, 16 - Unloader